-- Title IX Coordinator Nicholas Goodman 785.594.4792 - direct work line ngoodman@bakerU.edu Long Student CenterOffice 207 - Deputy Title IX Coordinator Cathy McDonald 785.594.8362 - direct work line cmcdonald@bakerU.edu Constant Hall, Lower Level business hours by phone, email, mail, or the University's website.
+Title IX Coordinator Nicholas Goodman 785.594.4792 - direct work line ngoodman@bakerU.edu Denious Hall, Room 306

+Title IX Deputy Coordinator Cathy McDonald 785.594.8362 - direct work line Cathy.mcdonald@bakeru.edu Constant Hall, Lower Level Reports can be made by telephone, mail, email, in person, and online at on the University's Website at http://secure.ethicspoint.com/domain/media/en/gui/30199/index.html.
+Reports may be made at any time, including non-business hours by phone, email, mail, or the University's website.
 Reports can be made anonymously using the University's online reporting form.
 Reports to the University should include as much information as possible, including the names of the complainant, respondent, and other involved individuals, and the date, time, place, and circumstances of the incidents, to enable the University to respond appropriately.

-Upon receiving a report of Sexual Misconduct, the Title IX Coordinator or Deputy Coordinator will promptly contact the complainant to discuss the availability of supportive measures with or without the filing of a written complaint and to explain the process of filing a complaint.
+Upon receiving a report of Sexual Misconduct, the Title IX Coordinator or Deputy Coordinator will promptly contact the complainant to discuss the availability of supportive measures with or without the filing of a formal complaint and to explain the process of filing a formal complaint.
 In addition, when a student or employee reports to the University that they have been affected by Sexual Assault, Dating Violence, Domestic Violence, or Stalking as defined by this Policy, whether the offense occurred on or off campus, the University will provide the student or employee with a written explanation of the student's or employee's rights and options, along with the procedures Complainants should follow.